(Updated June 15, 2023)

 Hernandez was born in Carolina, Puerto Rico, the same hometown as future teammate Roberto Clemente, who was six years older.

 Hernandez was 18 when the Pirates signed him as an amateur free agent.
-In 1960, his second season in their farm system, the Pirates sent Hernandez from the Class C level to Class D. Miffed by the demotion, Hernandez sat out the 1961 season, according to the Pittsburgh Press.
+In 1960, his second season in their farm system, the Pirates dropped Hernandez from the Class C level to Class D. Miffed by the demotion, he sat out the 1961 season, according to The Pittsburgh Press.

 In December 1961, the Pirates sold Hernandez’s contract to the Angels.
 He played five seasons (1962-66) in the Angels’ farm system and had his best year in 1966 when he posted a 2.16 ERA for an El Paso team managed by Chuck Tanner.